What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 The mind and intelligence are not the same.

 The mind thinks, reacts, remembers, and imagines.
-Intelligence, or buddhi, is the faculty that understands.
-Viveka is its power of discrimination, the ability to distinguish between what is right and wrong.
+Intelligence, or buddhi, is the faculty that discriminates, the ability to distinguish between what is right and wrong.

 The mind alone does not provide direction.
 It presents thoughts, possibilities, impulses, and reactions.
-Intelligence brings understanding to this, and viveka helps discriminate clearly among what is the best course.
+Intelligence discriminates among them and shows what is the best course.

-Without intelligence and viveka, the mind remains scattered and reactive, as seen in Know Your Mind.
-With them, clarity begins to shine forth.
+Without intelligence, the mind remains scattered and reactive, as seen in Know Your Mind.
+With it, clarity begins to shine forth.

 This article explores the role of intelligence, how it differs from the mind.